NIEM/NIEM.github.io/model/concepts/facet/xml.md

   </xs:restriction>
 </xs:simpleType>
 ```
-{: #tutorial-facet-generic }
+{: #training-facet-generic-xml }

-{% include copybutton.html id="tutorial-facet-generic" %}
+{% include copybutton.html id="training-facet-generic-xml" %}

 ## Common Templates

 ### Enumerations

 This template shows a simple type with a single enumeration.

+- Because these facets are enumerations, the type name must end with `CodeSimpleType`.
-Repeat the `xs:enumeration` block for each code value for this type.
+- Repeat the `xs:enumeration` block for each code value for this type.

 ```xml
 <xs:simpleType name="NAMECodeSimpleType">